konvajs/site/source/docs/events/Fire_Events.md

+title: Canvas Fire Event with Konva
+---

-#HTML5 Canvas Fire Event with Konva
+## HTML5 Canvas Fire Event with Konva

 To fire events with Konva, we can use the `fire()` method.
 This enables us to programmatically fire events like `click`, `mouseover`,